jamesshore/quixote/ROADMAP.md

 ## To Do

+* ElementEdge is peeking at private data of XPosition and YPosition: fix it
-* Constraints need to describe themselves
+* Descriptors need to describe themselves
 * Function to resolve ElementEdge? e.g., ElementEdge.is()
 * Need polymorphism in ElementEdge.diff()?